Do I Pay VAT On Gold And Silver?

 Silver is Taxable at 20%

-Silver on the other hand is still subject to a 20% rate of VAT unless you buy on the special scheme.
+Silver is subject to a 20% rate of VAT unless you buy on the special scheme.
 You can learn more about the special scheme by clicking here.

 It is hardly surprising, given how confusing HMRC's guidance can be, that many investors simply assume that silver, platinum and palladium are also VAT free.
 We try our best to educate where possible.
 We can answer any questions you have either via live chat, email or on the telephone.